adl/hoaf/README.md

     header-item ::= … | "properties:" IDENTIFIER*

 The optional `properties:` header name can be followed by a list of identifiers that gives additional information about the automaton.
 Multiple `properties:` lines can be used, it has the same effect as listing all properties on one line.
-These information should be redundant in the sense that ignoring them should not impact the behavior of the automaton.
+This information should be redundant in the sense that ignoring them should not impact the behavior of the automaton.
 For instance stating that an automaton is deterministic with

     properties: deterministic